hakobtp/blog/microservices/Resilience4j/Retry_with_Resilience4j.md

     The returned `CompletionStage` still lets you use `thenAccept()` or other callbacks.

 This approach makes your asynchronous code resilient, automatically retrying failed operations without blocking the main thread.

+### Events
+In all these examples, the decorator has been a black box - we don’t know when an attempt failed and the framework code is attempting a retry.
+Suppose for a given request, we wanted to log some details like the attempt count or the wait time until the next attempt.
+We can do that using Retry events that are published at different points of execution.
+Retry has an EventPublisher that has methods like onRetry(), onSuccess(), etc.↳

+We can collect and log details by implementing these listener methods:

+Retry.EventPublisher publisher = retry.getEventPublisher();
+publisher.onRetry(event -> System.out.println(event.toString()));
+publisher.onSuccess(event -> System.out.println(event.toString()));
+Similarly, RetryRegistry also has an EventPublisher which publishes events when Retry objects are added or removed from the registry.

 ---